AnaG0307/favbooks-v3/README.md

 ## **About**

-FavBOOKS is an imaginery bookshop in central London and its website provides the user the opportunity to find their next favourite book from the comfort of home.
+FavBOOKS is an imaginary bookshop in central London and its website provides the user the opportunity to find their next favourite book from the comfort of home.
 The books are divided in different general genres with different subgenres to allow the user find what they are looking for or to discover something new.
 Once a book is been found the user can purchase the selected book or books and have them delivered at home.
-The user is also able to subscribe the the newsletter to receive news about the bookshop.
+The user is also able to subscribe the newsletter to receive news about the bookshop.

 ## **Marketing and SEO**

 #### **Marketing**
 FavBOOKS is a business to customer e-commerce platform with a physical shop in central London as well.
-The site is built and designed to sell books to the user and inform customers about any news throught the newsletter.
+The site is built and designed to sell books to the user and inform customers about any news through the newsletter.

 The following questions were answered previous to the implementation stage to ensure that the needs of the user were met.
 During the implementation stage the points below described were implemented or will be implemented in future features.